Top reasons to upgrade your skills in the Rocky Mountains

 AIARE Level 1 Avalanche Course in Rocky Mountain National Park

 Take advantage of Rocky Mountain National Park’s amazing terrain and fast-track your touring career under the guidance of a professional instructor!
 Learn how to prepare for your trip to the backcountry, read the avalanche forecast and recognize hazards in this introductory three-day avalanche course.

-Your AIARE Level 1 Avalanche Course will start with a single-day online session two days before joining your instructor in the field.
-After meeting in Rocky Mountain National Park and performing a departure check, you’ll venture out into the backcountry and learn how to utilize beacons, probes and shovels.
+Your AIARE Level 1 Avalanche Course will start with an evening online session two days before joining your instructor in the field.
+After meeting in Rocky Mountain National Park and performing a departure check, you’ll venture out into the backcountry and learn how to utilize beacons, probes, and shovels.
 You’ll study the weather forecast, gather field observations and perform snowpit tests.
 The last day will focus on reviewing the areas covered with your instructor and learning how to manage risk while traveling with groups.
 Both days will end with a group debrief.

 Meet your guide

 JHMG knows their stuff!
 My instructors provided a wealth of knowledge for us to learn from and an awesome attitude that kept everyone stoked.

 Very professional!
 Excellent instructors with a wealth of knowledge and most importantly, they know how to facilitate growth of one’s mountain sense.

 Covid measures in Rocky Mountain National Park, Colorado